Friendlyjordies

-Shanks has been involved in numerous legal disputes and controversies.
-Most notably, Shanks was sued for defamation by former New South Wales deputy premier John Barilaro after Shanks made numerous YouTube videos about Barilaro.
+Legal disputes and controversies involving Shanks include being sued for defamation by former New South Wales deputy premier John Barilaro, after Shanks made YouTube videos criticising Barilaro and accusing him of corruption and environmental vandalism.
+In August 2022, his house was firebombed by an associate of the Alameddine crime network, with police alleging that the attack was in retaliation for a video Shanks made linking the crime family to the Coronation Property Group, which was removed in February 2024 after Shanks received death threats.

-Personal life
+Early life

 Shanks was born on 18 August 1989.
-He graduated from Newtown High School of the Performing Arts, and later studied international studies at the University of New South Wales.
+He graduated from Newtown High School of the Performing Arts, and later obtained a Bachelor of International Studies specialising in Globalisation Studies at the University of New South Wales.
 Prior to becoming a YouTuber, Shanks was a model, appearing in magazines and advertisements throughout Australia and Southeast Asia.

-Police launched investigations into two attempts to burn down Shanks' house in Bondi Beach, one attempt on 17 November 2022 which mistakenly targeted his next door neighbor, and another on 23 November 2022, which successfully burned down his home.
+Shanks is of Croatian descent.

 YouTube career

-Shanks' channel is primarily focused on comedy videos and political commentary, often in support of the Labor Party and critical of the Liberal and National parties.
+Shanks' channel is primarily focused on comedy videos and political commentary, often in support of the Labor Party and critical of the Liberal and National (Coalition) parties.
 Early in his YouTube career, Shanks made paid videos for the Australian Council of Trade Unions, GetUp!, and Greenpeace, after approaching them and offering to promote their cause.
 In 2016, he campaigned against the Sydney lockout laws.
 Shanks has interviewed and filmed videos with former Prime Minister Kevin Rudd.
+In 2020, The Daily Telegraph journalist Joe Hildebrand made a complaint to New South Wales police accusing Shanks of stalking and harassment.
+The police laid no charges.

 In July 2021, Shanks released an hour-long self-produced documentary entitled 'Blood water: the war for Australia's water', discussing floodplain harvesting in rural New South Wales and addressing allegations of corruption and mismanagement from local governments in the Riverina.
 He exclusively interviewed Twitter commentator PRGuy who revealed himself to be Jeremy Maluta, circumventing an attempt by right-wing figure Avi Yemini to identify the owner of the account through legal action.

-2019–20 bushfires
+In May 2022, Shanks made a cameo appearance as a news reporter in an episode of Housos.
+He also voiced several minor characters in the animated television series Koala Man in January 2023.

+2019–2020: Bushfires

 In 2019 and 2020, Shanks released multiple videos alleging that the then New South Wales premier Gladys Berejiklian was one of the main people responsible for increasing the risk of bushfires and the destruction of the koala population in Australia.
 He created the Twitter hashtag #koalakiller, in reference to Berejiklian.
 On 10 June 2020, Shanks released an interview with New South Wales Opposition Leader Jodi McKay, discussing topics including the state and federal governments' response to the 2019–20 Australian bushfire season, including widespread deaths of animals.
 Shanks raised $300,000 for bushfire relief from his stand-up shows and sales of #koalakiller t-shirts.